 - MyEtherWallet – secure and reputable site, have many different functions, you can generate a wallet instantly, highly recommended.
 I use it to contribute to ICOs.

 - Mist – Ethereum browser and wallet

 - Ethereum Wallet - a secure wallet made by the Ethereum Foundation but not as user-friendly

-- Ledger Wallet – cold storage. *Note – due to the spike in popularity of crypto investments, they are backlogged for a couple of months
+- Ledger Wallet – cold storage. *Note – due to the spike in popularity of cryptocurrency, the products are backlogged for a couple of months

 - Trezor – cold storage